To lucid dream is to be in control of your dream state. It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 To be lucid while dreaming involves two aspects of our awareness: being aware that you dream and exerting some control over what happens in the dream.
 The more experienced you become in this process, the more control you will have.

 Many people believe it is a state separate from the normal dreaming state.
+Most people agree.
 We have three default states of consciousness, waking, dreaming, and sleeping.
 Some think this is worthy of being a separate state of consciousness (the seventh state) because it combines properties from other forms of consciousness.
 Does that sound wild?
 We have a wild lucid dreaming tutorial that you can use to do it tonight.
 Let me explain.

 Besides the default states of waking, dreaming, sleeping, the 4th state of consciousness underlies everything.
-Many teachers refer to this partition as pure, transcendental, or bliss consciousness.
-It is a state of mediation where the mind is both calm but alert, absent from the internal chatter of the Ego.
+Many teachers refer to this partition as pure, transcendental, or even bliss consciousness.
+It is a state of mediation where the mind is both calm and alert, absent from the internal chatter of the Ego.
 The high state of awareness is one aspect we need for lucid dreaming.

 “The lucid dream, located as it is at a crossroads between worlds and states of consciousness, places the magician in a unique position to influence the delicate balance of consciousness and the interplay it has on matter in the waking state and is thus an opportunity to test one’s ability in the art of adjusting the mutable fabric of Maya.” ― Zeena Schreck